 - It is ok to fail even frequently but never feel like a failure.

 - Raise capital or self-fund!
 Most of the panelists started self-funded and when things took off, they raised capital.
 If you drive purchases via your influence then easier to get capital.

-- Your business will heavily depend on the future of Instagram and influence marketing.
-You’re going to be the biggest influence for your brand.
+- Your business will heavily depend on the future of Instagram and influencer marketing.
+You’re going to be the biggest influence on your brand.